 Dictionary receipts + First Amendment firewall

-A civic speech project from Brian and Edward Krassenstein.
+A civic speech project from Brian and Ed Krassenstein.

 They're Trying to Criminalize a Dictionary.